 Types of Vulvodynia

-There are several different types of pain conditions that affect the vulva.
+Several different types of pain conditions affect the vulva.
 Two of the most common are the vulvar burning syndrome (dysesthetic vulvodynia) and vulvar vestibulodynia.

 It is more common in perimenopausal or postmenopausal women.
 Women suffer from constant discomfort, usually a burning sensation, which is felt all over the vulva area and may be accompanied by the urethra or rectal pain.